 - 1. Dances and socials are usually open to Glenbard students only.
-A Glenbard student may bring one guest to a semi-formal or formal dance by obtaining a permission slip from the office of the Assistant Principal for Student Services prior to purchasing tickets. - 2.
+A Glenbard student may bring one guest to a semi-formal or formal dance by obtaining a permission slip from the Deans' office prior to purchasing tickets. - 2.
 Approved student guests attending dances must be at least in ninth grade and under 21 years of age. - 3.
 There is to be no use of tobacco, alcohol, or drugs in the school building or at the event.
 Violations will result in disciplinary action. - 4.
 After students have been admitted to the dance, students will not be re-admitted if they leave the premises.
 School rules and regulations are in effect at all dances.
 Violators will be reported to the administrator in charge and may be subject to disciplinary action.